-I made the first version of this sweet potato casserole recipe over ten years ago when my husband and I published our first book.
-It was one of my first recipe “makeovers” and a complete revision of the traditional recipe, which often calls for at least a half a stick of butter along with a hefty serving of sugar and cream.
+This is one of my husband’s favorite Thanksgiving dishes and his version definitely needed a makeover.
+His recipe calls for a half a stick of butter along with a hefty serving of sugar.
 And don’t forget the marshmallows (Yikes!!)
 I really don’t know exactly when the marshmallow-sweet potato combo started, but it’s been one of those “sticky” trends that have stuck.
-It was also always one of my favorite things about the dish too (sigh…)

 Conventional sweet potato casserole is definitely a decadent recipe and one would think it might not taste all that great after it gets “cleaned up”.
-And yet, taking a clean and simple approach, I ended up with a sweet potato casserole that my family (surprisingly!) favored even more than the original version.
+And yet, taking a clean and simple approach, this sweet potato casserole my family now favors even more than the original version.

-Over the years I have tweaked the recipe below a bit, so if you have our Gold Coast Cure book, this version is definitely different.
-I’ve always kept the aromatic and mildly spicy ginger along with the tart and tangy Granny Smith apples though as they both contribute great flavor as well as anti-inflammatory / antioxidant health benefits.
+Over the years I have tweaked the recipe below a bit, but I’ve always kept the aromatic and mildly spicy ginger along with the tart and tangy Granny Smith apples though as they both contribute great flavor as well as anti-inflammatory / antioxidant health benefits.
 I’ve also always kept the lemon juice because I just love the way it brightens everything up.